What is the application process to be selected as part of the team?

 Your supporters can donate to your run by:

 - Making a check out to Boston Children's Hospital.
-Put your (runner's) name on the memo line, complete the check donations form on the website and include it in an envelope with the check.
+Put your (runner's) name on the memo line, complete the check donation form on the website and include it in an envelope with the check.

 Where do I send donations?